TnmyB/remove/README.md

 ## Intention

-Remove all elements that starts with 'oggy' in a List of strings.
+Remove all elements that starts with 'oggy'.

 ## Method

-The code can be modified to remove any element.
+The code can be modified to remove any element in a list of strings.